AstaJoks/poke-match/README.md

   ### Functional Testing

   ### Manual Testing

    - The website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.

-   - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone13, iPhoneX, iPhone11 & Samsung Galaxy NotePro.
+   - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone13, iPhone12 Pro, iPhone11, Samsung Galaxy NotePro...

    - All buttons were checked to ensure that they are working with no issues.